ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 For newcomers it might unobvious what exactly happening here. `jit-grunt` or `load-grunt-tasks` just load tasks and let Grunt know that they can be used in configs.
 It has nothing to do with config declaration itself.

 In other words, you are free to choose your own ways of configs declaration and loading.
-You can use `load-grunt-config` with `jit-grunt`, or use `load-grunt-tasks` with technics, described below.
+Use `load-grunt-config` with `jit-grunt`, or use `load-grunt-tasks` with technics, described below.
 They aren't dependent.

 # Taking configs beyo... no, for now let's load configs first